jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

 From 15, applications granted the permission `android.permission.MANAGE_DEVICE_POLICY_QUERY_SYSTEM_UPDATES` will be able to obtain information about a pending system update.
 This softens the current requirements that an application be a device or profile owner in order to fetch this information.

+What this doesn't do, unfortunately, is offer more insight into what the available update is.
+Today we can see an update is available and whether or not it's a security update.
+This API _needs_ to be updated to show -

+- build info,
+- size,
+- how long it's been available (not just when first detected), - SPL/Android version

+All of this is offered either through GOTA, Google's OTA management server many OEMs are encouraged to leverage (some don't of course, consider e-FOTA from Samsung, or HMD's new FOTA platform), or the build fingerprint of the package itself.

 ## Check MTE status

 Expanding on the options for getting and setting MTE policies in Android 14, in 15 it will now be possible to merely query the current state (evidently something that should have, but didn't, quite make it to the 14 release!)